Hendy/umbraco-look/README.md

  public class LookResult : IEnumerable<LookMatch>
 {
 	/// <summary>
+	/// When true, indicates the Look Query was parsed and executed correctly
+	/// </summary>
+	public bool Success { get; }

+	/// <summary>
 	/// Expected total number of results expected in the enumerable of LookMatch results
 	/// </summary>
 	public int Total { get; }